Independent city: Philippines

 Many major cities in the Philippines are independent cities, classified as either "highly urbanized" or "independent component" cities.
 These cities are administratively and legally not subject to a province, and thus do not share their tax revenues with any province.
 In practise, most cities outside of Metropolitan Manila are often still grouped with provinces that they were partitioned from for the sake of convenience and simplicity.
 The national government and its agencies serve these cities through sub-offices for each region, to which the cities are indirectly subject.
 There are 38 such cities, with 16 being located in Metro Manila (including the City of Manila, the national capital); eight in the rest of Luzon and its surrounding islands; seven in the Visayas island group; and seven in Mindanao and its surrounding islands.

 Vietnam

-Vietnam has five municipalities that are not part of any of the Vietnam's provinces.
+Vietnam has six municipalities that are not part of any of the Vietnam's provinces.
 This includes Hanoi, the capital of Vietnam; and Ho Chi Minh City (Saigon), the most populous city of Vietnam.